zecure/shadowd.zecure.org/content/overview/introduction.md

 Together they can detect almost any attack on a web application and still have a very low false-positive rate.

-Shadow Daemon is able to detect common attacks like:
+Shadow Daemon can detect common attacks like:

  * SQL injections
  * XML injections